expectedparrot/edsl/docs/results.rst

 Results
 =======
 A `Results` object is the result of running a survey.
-It is a list of individual `Result` objects, each of which represents a response to a `Survey` for each combination of `Agent`, `Model` and `Scenario` objects used with the survey.
+It is a list of individual `Result` objects, each of which represents a response to a `Survey` for each combination of `Agent`, `Model` and `Scenario` objects that were used with the survey.
 For example, the `Results` of a survey administered to 2 agents and 2 models (with no question scenarios) will contain 4 individual `Result` objects.
 If the survey questions are parameterized with 2 scenarios then 8 `Result` objects are generated.

-A `Results` object is not typically instantiated directly, but is returned by calling the `run` method of a survey after optionally specifying agents, models and scenarios.
+A `Results` object is not typically instantiated directly, but is returned by calling the `run()` method of a survey after optionally specifying agents, models and scenarios.
-To see example `Results` we can call the `example` method:
+To inspect the form of an example `Results` we can call the `example()` method (it is long -- we show it at the end of this page):

 .. code-block:: python

    from edsl import Results

-   results = Results.example()
+   example_results = Results.example()

+<i>Note: You must have API keys set up to generate results.
+Please see the :ref:`api_keys` section for instructions on storing your keys.</i>

-For purposes of showing how to unpack and interact with results, we'll use the following code to generate results for a simply survey:
+For purposes of demonstrating how to unpack and interact with results, we'll use the following code to generate results for a simple survey.
+Note that specifying agent traits, scenarios (question parameter values) and language models is optional, and we include those steps here for illustrative purposes:

 .. code-block:: python